12 reasons to visit Studland on your next Dorset holidayPosted by Rebecca Jackson on Oct 27, 2018

-To help you discover more about Dorset’s coastal gem, we’ve put together the top 12 reasons to visit Studland and the surrounding areas.
+To help you discover Dorset’s coastal gems, we’ve put together the top 12 reasons to visit Studland and the surrounding areas.

 The Studland Bay area is a vast stretch of sandy beaches and pretty coves, including Shell Bay, Knoll Beach, Middle Beach and South Beach.
 Edged by sand banks and heathland views, this beautiful peninsula is sheltered, serene and unspoilt.
 Take a dip in the clear waters, try your hand at water sports or simply relax with a picnic.

 With the sweeping Jurassic coastline and the South West Coast Path surrounding Studland, there’s a myriad of routes and paths to choose from.
 Discover striking geological forms at Durdle Door and Lulworth Cove, and don’t miss a hike to the three chalk formations popularly known as Old Harry Rocks at Handfast Point.